ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 apply_patches = true
 ```

-Never enable the 100 FPS option at the same time.

 ## 100 FPS configuration

 Enable only `100 FPS + Camera Fix`, disable `60 FPS + Camera Fix`, and use: